Injury & Illness Prevention Program (IIPP)

 We keep thorough records of inspections, training, and corrective actions for regulatory compliance and continuous improvement.

 Creating a safe workplace is a shared responsibility at Cabrillo College.
-All employees are expected to follow general safe work practices as part of their everyday activities.
-These practices are designed to prevent injuries, promote awareness, and ensure compliance with Cal/OSHA safety regulations.
+All employees are expected to follow Cabrillo's General Safe Work Practices and Department-Specific Safe Work Practices as part of their daily working activities.
+These Safe Work Practices are designed to prevent injuries, promote awareness, and ensure compliance with Cal/OSHA safety regulations.

 • Report Injuries Promptly: Report all work-related injuries, illnesses, or near misses to your supervisor immediately—no matter how minor they may seem.